aptible/www.aptible.com/source/blog/what-is-a-hipaa-baa.md

 2. Aptible is your business associate, and
 3. AWS is Aptible's business associate, but
 4. Neither you nor your customer are required to have a BAA with AWS unless you also use AWS directly.

-*Note that a BAA doesn't need to be a standalone agreement.
-The required provisions be can incorporated into terms of service, master service agreements, data security agreements, etc.

 # What does the BAA requirement mean for choosing our stack?
 In addition to Aptible or another hosting provider, you probably use a range of third-party app and workflow services to build your products and run your business.
 For example, you might want to use Twilio for sending SMS, Mailgun for transactional email, Mixpanel for analytics, AWS RDS for your database, Papertrail for logging, Slack for internal communication, Gmail for email, etc. Some of those providers will sign BAAs, others will not.